 In 2013, he began working on his own repertoire for quartet formation that, years later, would conclude on his first recording as leader, Finally in my hands (Ambar Records, 2016), while he co-chaired the ensemble The Beatles Songbook. (recording a live album, LIVE, in 2014).

-In 2017, commissioned by the Málaga International Jazz Festival, he received the order to close the Festival by creating a project for a jazz group and symphony orchestra.
-This commission, entitled Jazz con Oscar, has the participation of a sextet made up of Julián Sánchez, Enrique Oliver, Marco Mezquida, Toño Miguel, Ramón Prats and Javier himself, together with the Málaga Sound Orchestra, José Carra in the arrangements and orchestration.
+In 2017, commissioned by the Malaga International Jazz Festival, he was commissioned to close the Festival by creating a project for jazz band and symphony orchestra.
+This commission, entitled Jazz con Oscar, features the participation of a sextet formed by Julián Sánchez, Enrique Oliver, Marco Mezquida, Toño Miguel, Ramón Prats and Javier himself, together with the Orquesta Sinfónica de Málaga, Jose Carra in the arrangements and orchestration.

-A year later, in October 2018, Javier published his second record work as leader, Fresh start, which leads him to perform throughout much of the Spanish geography, participating in important festivals and cycles throughout the country.
-An album that consolidates a voice, its own language, within national jazz, with a stable and lasting training.
+A year later, in October 2018, Javier released his second album as a leader, Fresh start, which led him to perform throughout much of Spain, participating in major festivals and cycles across the country.
+An album that consolidates a voice, a language of his own, within the national jazz scene, with a stable and long-lasting line-up.

-He is currently one of the most demanded musicians for his versatility and style, a vibraphonist in continuous development, who unites the sophisticated and evolved language of jazz and modern music with the classical and technical knowledge of the instrument.
+He is currently one of the most sought-after musicians for his versatility and style, a vibraphonist in continuous development, combining the classical and technical knowledge of the instrument with the sophisticated and evolved language of jazz and modern music.